Apig-Sharbo/dotfiles/README.md

-brave-bin  |  is an elegant browser with built-in adblocking, tor and other features breath2-icon-themes  |  is KDE breath2 icon theme breeze-icons  |  is KDE Breeze icon themes cmus | is terminal music player dmenu |  runs commands and provides a UI for selection dunst           |  is a suckless notification system
+brave-bin  |  is an elegant browser with built-in adblocking, tor and other features breath2-icon-themes  |  is KDE breath2 icon theme breeze-icons  |  is KDE Breeze icon themes clipmenu  |  is a clipboard management using dmenu cmus | is terminal music player dmenu |  runs commands and provides a UI for selection dunst           |  is a suckless notification system